-All 5th grade students complete an independent or group learning project before graduating from 5th grade at RMS.
+All 5th grade students complete an independent or group learning project before graduating from 5th grade at RSFM.
 We call this the "extended analysis" project and make explicit connection for students between this project and the thesis projects that some college students complete in order to graduate from a four-year university.
 Recent student-developed project titles include: "Greek mythology is important to the development of a modern society:" "Pitbulls are not a danger to society and should not be restricted;" "We should all drive energy-efficient cars;" "Video games do not have to have a negative impact on society;" and "We must protect the rain forests".
 For this project, students have the opportunity to work one-on-one with an adult mentor to conduct research and analysis on a topic of their choice.
 Students must develop and articulate their own "thesis" or stance.
-The goal of this assignment is to provide students with a deeper opportunity to explore areas of learning not pursued in depth during time at RMS.
+The goal of this assignment is to provide students with a deeper opportunity to explore areas of learning not pursued in depth during time at RSFM.
+See Appendix A-19 for an exemplar "extended analysis" project.